 6. Pinault Collection: Punta Della Dogana

-François Pinault is a French Billionaire and an example for any ambitious entrepreneur.
-He grew up in a rural setting and started a timber trading business out of a job for his father cutting down trees.
-Now he is one of the leading art collectors in the world.
+François Pinault is a French billionaire and an example for any ambitious entrepreneur.
+He grew up in a rural setting and started a timber trading business from a job cutting down trees for his father.
+Now, he’s one of the leading art collectors in the world.

 The Pinault Collection has not one but two museums in Venice.
-They also restored a famous theatre named Teatrino which had been closed since the early 80’s.
-In this article, we’re recommending to visit the Pinault Collection in Punta della Dogana for one very important reason; the location is really cool!
+They also restored a famous theatre named Teatrino, which had been closed since the early 80s.
+In this article, we recommend visiting the Pinault Collection in Punta della Dogana for one very important reason: the location is really cool!

-If you speak Italian you know punta della dogana translates roughly to “customs checkpoint”.
+If you speak Italian, you know punta della dogana translates roughly to “customs checkpoint.”
 You may see the word dogana in an airport when you exit baggage claim.
-The structure is built interestingly enough on the very tip of the Dorsoduro neighborhood which helps form the opening of the Grand Canal.
-It is an epic location for a museum that offers amazing views.
+The structure is built, interestingly enough, on the very tip of the Dorsoduro neighborhood, which helps form the opening of the Grand Canal.
+It’s an epic location for a museum that offers amazing views.

-If you are not a fan of modern art I still recommend you visit this space as it may change your opinion.
+If you’re not a fan of modern art, I still recommend you visit this space as it may change your opinion.
 The entire structure is a work of art restored by Tadao Ando.
-If you are not sure who that is, you will want to know after you visit.
+If you’re not sure who that is, you’ll want to know after you visit.

 5. Peggy Guggenheim Collection